 - Creating spreadsheets and sharing them from open source software such as Open Office

-Unlike Google Sheets or Excel files, CSV files can be updated programmatically relatively easily, making them ideal for pushing data from your own systems.
+.csv files can be updated programmatically relatively easily, making them ideal for pushing data from your own systems.

-Getting started with Geckoboard’s CSV integration
+Introducing Geckoboard’s CSV integration

-Building widgets using a CSV file as a data source is a little different to using one of our other third-party integrations.
+.csv file as a data source is a little different to using one of our other third-party integrations.
 Unlike other integrations, you will need to find a way to format and host your data in a way that your widgets will understand.
 Depending on how your data is generated, you may also need to figure out a way to make your

 Formatting your CSV file

 .csv file that acts as your data source.
 As a minimum, this file should contain at least one column and one row, and should contain at least one number.

-In addition, the data in your CSV file must contain only plain letters and numbers - special characters such as currency symbols will not be processed in your CSV widget and may produce an error.
+.csv file must contain only plain letters and numbers - special characters such as currency symbols will not be processed in your CSV widget and may produce an error.

-Note - in order to display some visualizations your CSV file may need to contain more than one numerical value.
+.csv file may need to contain more than one numerical value.
 See Widget Examples later in this guide for more information.

 .csv file to serve multiple data sets - if you do this, consider using the first row of your CSV file for adding titles to your columns as this will make identifying data easier during setup.

-Bear in mind that however you update your CSV file, in order for your widgets to display correctly, you will need to format your data in columns.
+.csv file, in order for your widgets to display correctly, you will need to format your data in columns.

 Hosting your CSV file

-Once your CSV file comes together, you will next need to host it at a URL Geckoboard can access.
-This URL will act as the data source you connect to your CSV widget, and depending on how you generate the data in your CSV file, one of the following approaches will work best:
+.csv file comes together, you'll next need to host it at a URL Geckoboard can access.
+This URL will act as the data source you connect to your CSV widget.
+Depending on how you generate the data in your

 This method requires no technical input, allows the file to be updated by other members of your organization to update data and is undoubtedly the quickest way to host a file.
 However, this approach lacks some of the security options available through other hosting techniques.